 - the work culture

-- How staff interact with each other and/or patients
+- how staff interact with you, each other, and/or patients

 You may want to ask about:

 - opportunities for learning and development

 - what sort of support the employer offers